 Students enrolled in workshops will receive grades of S (Satisfactory) or U (Unsatisfactory).
 Satisfactory completion of workshops earns one elective credit hour.Top

 Lockers and Personal Property

 Lockers are available in specific classes and designated areas for student use during the registered semester.
 The School does not guarantee a locker for each student.
 At registration, the student releases and discharges the School from any liability or claim of liability for any damage to or loss of personal property, including artwork.
 All artwork and personal property left at the School between semesters is discarded.
 (Instructors will provide additional information about lockers during course introductions.)Top

-Limited parking is available in the areas designated in the map on the back cover of this booklet.
+Students receive parking validation at the lot at the 2450 Holcombe facility.
 The School and the MFAH are not liable for damage or loss to vehicles or the contents of vehicles parked in or around designated areas.Top